 To really address every individual user in real-time, there are technical prerequisites which involve ingesting, aggregating, and structuring consumer profiles in a way that makes this data available to your campaign execution engine independently from the channel in use for a specific user at a specific moment in time.
 This data also needs to be made available to AI-driven tools, which constantly train their models and make predictions based on this data.
 This is what we mean by “next-generation marketing automation”: when you start using AI to take your marketing to a whole new level.

 When we say AI, for us at Selligent, it’s a shortcut to saying we use machine learning algorithms and data to make predictions.
-For example, take the selection of content for a message you are about to send to a segment: based on data collected and stored in the Selligent platform, a machine learning-based feature in Selligent Cortex (our powerful AI engine) would take the profile of an individual, the customer’s context, maybe the channel, and score the content you have available against it.
-It does not require setting up any complex rules or logic: Selligent Cortex uses the data to generate scores for pieces of content and uses these scores to base its decisions on.
+For example, take the selection of content for a message you are about to send to a segment: based on data collected and stored in the Selligent platform, a machine learning-based feature in Marigold Recommendations (our powerful AI engine) would take the profile of an individual, the customer’s context, maybe the channel, and score the content you have available against it.
+It does not require setting up any complex rules or logic: Marigold Recommendations uses the data to generate scores for pieces of content and uses these scores to base its decisions on.

-The Selligent Cortex AI engine includes the following features:
+The Marigold Recommendations AI engine includes the following features:

 Because these AI features allow marketers to create more highly targeted campaigns, there is also a need for marketers to “protect” their customers from receiving too many messages overall.
 Cadence management helps avoid marketing fatigue brought on by consumers receiving too much communication from a brand.